keithalewis/papers/resume.md

 ### _Bloomberg LP_ Senior Sofware Engineer

-Horizontal integration of all enterprise businesses.
-Core infrastructure written in C++ with python, Scala, Java, and JavaScript integration.
+Responsible for developing core infrastructure used by all enterprise applications and supporting current products.
+Core components written in C++ but interoperate with python, JavaScript, Java/Scala, and C#.

 Designed and wrote APA for MiFID II using Java/Camel/kafka.

-Working familiarity with Hadoop, Spark, Avro,
+Working familiarity with Hadoop, Spark, Avro.

-### _KALX LLC_ Managing Member
+### **KALX LLC** Managing Member

 KALX provides quantitative and technology solutions for small to medium sized hedge funds and other financial institutions.
 We produce high quality software tools and analytic libraries that can outperform those written by large investment banks for trading and risk management.

 Solutions provided for customers include modeling expected tax liabilities for municipal bond refunding, American option pricing